[Article] Introduction to Security Assertion Markup Language 2.0

 is sent along with to the ACS

 - The assertion consumer service processes the response, creates a security context at the service provider, and redirects the user agent to the target resource

 - The user agent requests the target resource at the service provider

 - Since the user is authenticated, SP returns the resource to the user

-WSO2 Identity Server (IS) provides support to SAML Web-based Single-Sign-On.
-WSO2 IS supports the Web Browser SSO Profile, Single Logout Profile, and the Basic Attribute Profile from the SAML 2.0 Profile specification.
-The IS documentation on SAML2-based Single-Sign-On feature provides detailed instructions on how to setup WSO2 IS as an Identity Provider (IdP), and the configuration that is needed to be done in the Service Provider (SP).
-Where applicable, all the products of WSO2 middleware comes with in-built functionality as a SP.
-So, WSO2 products can be configured to use the IS as the IdP in a simple two-step process.
+WSO2 Identity Server (IS) provides support to SAML Web-based SSO.
+WSO2 Identity Server supports the Web Browser SSO Profile, Single Logout Profile, and the Basic Attribute Profile from the SAML 2.0 Profile specification.
+The supporting documentation on SAML2-based Single-Sign-On feature provides detailed instructions on how to set up WSO2 Identity Server as a SAML Identity Provider (IdP), and the configuration that needs to be done in the Service Provider (SP).
+Where applicable, all the products of WSO2 middleware come with in-built functionality as a SP.
+So, WSO2 products can be configured to use WSO2 Identity Server as the IdP in a simple two-step process.
 The documentation on this can be found here.
-In addition to SAML SSO, IS supports a wide variety of specifications, including OpenID, OpenID Connect, OAuth 2.0, SCIM, XACML, Passive Federation.
+In addition to SAML SSO, WSO2 Identity Server supports a wide variety of specifications, including OpenID, OpenID Connect, OAuth 2.0, SCIM, XACML, and Passive Federation.

-In addition to WSO2 IS, there are several other open-source and commercial solutions available for SAML 2.0 Web-based SSO.
-It includes - Shibboleth, PicketLink from JBoss, IBM Tivoli, Oracle Identity Management etc.
+In addition to WSO2 Identity Server, there are several other open-source and commercial solutions available for SAML 2.0 Web-based SSO, including Shibboleth, PicketLink from JBoss, IBM Tivoli, and Oracle Identity Management.